invkrh/personal-blog/content/post/loss-function.md

 Note that the target function has some unknown parameters, the learning process will find out these parameters by optimizing a **loss function** which could be defined by **likelihood**.

 Actually, there are two fashions of labeling points.
 One is (0, 1), the other is (-1, 1).
-1 is always considered as positive, while the negatives could be 0 or -1.
+1 is always considered as positive while the negatives could be 0 or -1.
 Both are fine, but we need to pay attention that the two different ways lead to different loss functions even if they share the same target function.

 ## Target function